GraceCovenantChurch/gcc-ucity-website/README.md

   <h3 align="center">Grace Covenant Church - Philadelphia Website</h3>

   <p align="center">
-    Grace Covenant Church - University Website to serve information to the web, detailing the daily, weekly, and monthly events that are hosted at Grace Covenant Church.
+    Grace Covenant Church - Philadelphia Website to serve information to the web, detailing the daily, weekly, and monthly events that are hosted at Grace Covenant Church.
     <br />
     <a href="https://github.com/GraceCovenantChurch/gcc-ucity-website"><strong>Explore the docs »</strong></a>
     <br />